thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/includes.md

 | markdown | included file is markdown | false |
 | options | highlighting [options](https://gohugo.io/content-management/syntax-highlighting/#highlight-shortcode) | linenos=table |

-\* if not set, the content will be rendered as plain html
+\* if not set, the content will be rendered as plain HTML

 ### Include *.yml file with options